 Enchis are a base ball python morph.
 Their brown color is transformed into a much lighter orange or even deep yellow.
 Also, their pattern is thinned out.
 They’re a popular base morph used to create designer morphs.

-Enchi candinos have a more interesting color and pattern variation than others in our list.
+Enchi candinos have a more interesting color and pattern variation than others.
 Their pattern is changed to that of the Enchi, for a start.
 But their color makes them stand out among Candino morphs.

 Candino Enchis have a range of colors.
 At one end of the spectrum, they are white/light pink and yellow like a pastel Candino.
 But at the other end of the spectrum, they are yellow all over.
-Their background color turns yellow too, and turns into white further down their side.
+Their background color turns yellow, and turns into white further down their side.

 They also have extensive blushing in their darker pattern.
-They are clear banana yellow on top.
-But as you move down their sides, that yellow turns to orange.
-Overall they are a beautiful snake to look at.
+They are clear banana yellow on top, but as you move down their sides, that yellow turns to orange.

 The Candino clown ball python is a mixture of the Candino and clown morphs.
 The clown morph is much the same as a regular ball python, except their pattern is different.